Skip to main content

 Stacie McCormick, Ph.D

-Associate Professor and Co-director of African American and Africana Studies & CRES Department Chair
+Associate Professor and Co-director of African American and Africana Studies; CRES Department Chair; and WGST Department Chair

 s.mccormick@tcu.edu